 20. Create valuable, relevant blog content.

-Remember that these days, content marketing doesn’t just mean blog articles.
+Remember, these days content marketing doesn’t just mean blog articles.
 It’s anything your customers will consume, from videos to image galleries to podcasts.
 Aim to publish at least four quality posts between Black Friday and Christmas, coordinating publish dates with your email and social media campaigns to maximize your marketing mileage.
+Partnering with other industry leaders can help build credibility in your posts, while building backlinks that help your SEO at the same time!

 21. Reach out to publications in your niche.